145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 5. Support Persons

-Person with disabilities may enter Minden Gross, LLP’s premises with a support person and have access to the support person while on the premises.
-Minden Gross, LLP does not charge fees for support persons or if fees are charged for admission to the premises (e.g. special events), Minden Gross, LLP shall provide notice of the amount in advance.
+Persons with disabilities may enter Minden Gross LLP’s premises with a support person and have access to the support person while on the premises.
+Minden Gross LLP does not charge fees for support persons.
+If fees are charged for admission to the premises (e.g. special events), Minden Gross LLP shall provide notice of the amount in advance.

 6. Service Animals